aws-samples/amazon-ec2-gitlab-runner/README.md

 ## Prerequisites
 For this walkthrough, you need the following:
 - A Gitlab account (all tiers including Gitlab Free self-managed, Gitlab Free SaaS, and higher tiers).
-This demo uses gitlab.com free tire.
+This demo uses gitlab.com free tier.
 - A Gitlab Container Registry.
 - A [Git client](https://git-scm.com/downloads) to clone the source code provided.
 - An AWS account with local credentials properly configured (typically under ~/.aws/credentials) with these permissions: